 NYPD officer tests positive for coronavirus, 17 officers sent home

-One officer in the NYPD’s 1st Precinct has tested positive for COVID-19, and approximately 17 officers from the precinct have been sent home because of possible exposure, Fox News has learned.
+One officer in the NYPD’s 1st Precinct has tested positive for COVID-19, and 17 officers from the precinct have been sent home because of possible exposure, Fox News has learned.

 In all, 31 officers have called out sick at the precinct, including the 17 coronavirus-related cases, representing a substantial 17 percent of the precinct’s staff.